Vibrant Puerto Rican Festivals: Celebrating Culture and Traditions

 Food VendorsTraditional Puerto Rican fried foods available.

-Amusement Rides-friendly rides and attractions.
+Amusement RidesFamily-friendly rides and attractions.

-Carnaval Ponceño
+Ponceño

 The Carnaval Ponceño, held in Ponce, is an annual festival that lasts a week and ends the day before Ash Wednesday.
 This carnival is famous for its colorful parades, vejigantes (local folk characters), the coronation of the Carnival Queen, a masquerade ball, and the Burial of the Sardine, symbolizing the start of Lent (Discover Puerto Rico).